Short course Non-communicable Diseases in Humanitarian Settings 2023

 Objectives of the course

-- Explain the concept of chronicity and identify the main non-communicable diseases (NCDs)
+explain the concept of chronicity and identify the main non-communicable diseases (NCDs)

-- Identify and assess the burden of NCDs in a specific context
+identify ways to assess the burden of NCDs in a specific context

 Workload